Scout24/sqlstyle.guide/README.md

 ## Overview

-You can use this set of guidelines, [fork them][fork] or make your own - the key here is that you pick a style and stick to it.
-To suggest changes or fix bugs please open an [issue][issue] or [pull request][pull] on GitHub.

-These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams who have already read that book easier.
+These guidelines are designed to be compatible with Joe Celko's book to make adoption for teams who have already read that book easier.
 This guide is a little more opinionated in some areas and in others a little more relaxed.
 It is certainly more succinct where [Celko's book][celko] contains anecdotes and reasoning behind each rule as thoughtful prose.

-It is easy to include this guide in [Markdown format][dl-md] as a part of a project's code base or reference it here for anyone on the project to freely read—much harder with a physical book.

-SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
+SQL style guide by Simon Holywell is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Based on a work at [http://www.sqlstyle.guide][sqlstyleguide].

 ## General